Polish food: pierogi is only the beginning

-Ready for a quest to reveal all tasty secrets of traditional Polish cuisine?
+Ready for a quest to reveal all the tasty secrets of traditional Polish cuisine?
 Being in Poland for a weekend, month or longer, you will encounter pierogi for sure, but what else is worth trying?
-This article will leave you with useful tips, fact and advice about Polish food.
+This article will leave you with useful tips, facts and advice about Polish food.
 Equipped with all this information, you will not miss any delicacy during your stay.

 Taste much more than pierogi with Polish food

 If you are planning to move to Poland, you surely thrive for vital information about entertainment, language and traditional Polish food.
 Poland is famous among food lovers.
 If you order a meal in a restaurant, be prepared for a delicious, wholesome dish in generous servings.
 What is the secret?
 Numerous influences have made Polish cuisine inimitable.
-In Polish food recipes you will find Lithuanian, Ukrainian, French, German and Russian imprints.
+In Polish food recipes, you will find Lithuanian, Ukrainian, French, German and Russian imprints.
 Poles boast about numerous dishes based on potatoes or flour and eggs.
-Fame of Polish bread and delicious sausages goes far beyond geographical borders.
+The fame of Polish bread and delicious sausages goes far beyond geographical borders.

-Famous Polish Food
+Famous Polish food

 The most recommendable dishes in Poland are: bigos, kotlet schabowy, pierogi and gołąbki.
 Let’s focus on pierogi, because it is easy to prepare and modify, depending on your taste or available ingredients.
-It has so many variations, that it never gets bored.
+It has so many variations, that it never gets boring.
 The dough for pierogi is made from flour, water, salt and eggs.
 Then it is kneaded, rolled out and cut in circles.
 Finally goes the stuffing:

-- minced poultry or pork meat with sautéed onions,
+- minced poultry or pork meat with sautéed onions

-- potatoes and cottage cheese,
+- potatoes and cottage cheese

-- sauerkraut and wild mushrooms,
+- sauerkraut and wild mushrooms

 Pierogi can be eaten straight from the water with fried onion or can be fried to crispness.
 Pierogi with sauerkraut and mushrooms is a traditional Polish Christmas food served on Christmas Eve, next to uszka – mini dumplings stuffed with sauerkraut and mushrooms and served in a beet soup called barszcz (borsch).
-They also have their sweet modifications, specially loved by kids: stuffed with sweet farmer’s cheese, wild blueberries, strawberries or plums.
+They also have their sweet modifications, especially loved by kids: stuffed with sweet farmer’s cheese, wild blueberries, strawberries or plums.

 Traditional Polish meals aren’t fatty

 The most popular Polish soup is rosół.
 It is a chicken soup, which is humorously believed to have healing properties.
 It is usually served on Sundays or special occasions.
-This popular Polish nourishing broth is clear, served with vermicelli pasta, some chopped carrots, garnished generously with parsley.
+This popular Polish nourishing broth is clear, served with vermicelli pasta, some chopped carrots, and garnished generously with parsley.

 Poles are real potato fans.
-If the only way of eating potatoes you can think of are French fries, then you clearly have no knowledge of Polish cuisine.
+If the only way of eating potatoes you can think of is French fries, then you clearly have no knowledge of Polish cuisine.
 Poles eat potato soup, potato salad, mashed potatoes, Silesian dumplings, crispy potato pancakes, pyzy, kopytka and knedle.
 You may wonder why potatoes?
 They are cheap, easy to grow, versatile, filling and rich in nutrients like vitamin C, B6, Magnesium, Potassium, Manganese and Phosphorus.

 Nice recipes to discover